Archan6el/TAMUctf-2025-Writeup/Backdoored.md

 Well I mean, we do have the `notsuspicious.so` file to our disposal, so we could just use it to decrypt all the encrypted files using this `decrypt` function right?
 While that is true, we don't know one important thing.
 TEA/XTEA implementations usually require a 16-byte key, and it seems like this ransomware requires it too, as evidenced by these lines back in the `.jar` file
 ![image](https://github.com/user-attachments/assets/a69716fc-4217-4ee7-81e7-9f38039526ea)

 So what even is that key?
-Well, it might be tied to those 2 conditions we found earlier that activates the `encrypt_all_files()` function, specifically the `checker` variable.
+Well, it might be tied to those 2 conditions we found earlier that activates the `encrypt_all_files()` function, and as we keep analyzing, we'll find that it's specifically the `checker` variable.

 While looking at the other functions we can find in the `.so`, I find something pretty odd in the `base64_encode` function.